Disappearance of Peng Shuai: Background and allegation

 While Chinese authorities have charged officials in the past with sexual misconduct under corruption, this was the first time a member of the top echelon of the CCP has faced public allegations.
-Cindy Yu, writing for The Spectator, expounded upon the modern phenomenon of China's rich, successful men, including some party officials, keeping "concubines".
-She noted that since Xi Jinping’s 2012 anti-corruption campaign, about 100,000 officials indicted have had an extramarital affair.
-The "decadence still goes on beneath the surface", however, and she suggests that Peng's accusation "revealed a rot at the highest level of the party, a dangerous thing to do in Xi’s China".
+Cindy Yu, writing for The Spectator, alleged that some of China's rich, successful men, including some party officials, have mistresses.
+She noted that since Xi Jinping’s anti-corruption campaign commenced in 2012, about 100,000 officials indicted have had an extramarital affair.

 Peng's post drew attention to the #MeToo movement in China, which in 2021 saw the arrest of Kris Wu and the firing of a male Alibaba executive after widespread discussions online and criticism from state media.
 In contrast, all discussions about Peng came under censorship in China.
 Her post disappeared from Weibo within 20 minutes of being uploaded, although screenshots of it were saved.
 Despite this, knowledge of the news continued to circulate in some form in China, with #MeToo activist Zhou Xiaoxuan expressing sympathy for Peng.